Psalm 41:3 “The Lord will strengthen him on his bed of illness;

 The word ‘sustain’ in the Hebrew is the term ‘Saad’.
 When the Lord says that he will sustain a man who “considers the poor” on his sick bed, we can look at what God was implying by understanding the meaning of the word.

 In Isaiah 9, the prophecy of the coming Messiah reveals the methods of His rule and reign.
-Jesus’ Kingdom is the people of God who have followed Him throughout history, which includes us today.
+The Kingdom of God is comprised of the people of God who have responded to His call throughout history, up until today.
 He said He will sustain(saad) His people with Justice and Righteousness.
-Now, let’s apply this concept to our sick bed and see if it reveals any clues to what God is saying….
+If we apply the meaning of this concept and write the verse in light of that meaning, we might understand how it reveals a clue to what God is saying….

 **In Justice and Righteousness the Lord will sustain a sick man who considers the poor.